Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Experiment

 \subsection{Datasets}

-The description of the datasets is presented in Table \ref{datasets}.
-These datasets are obtained from different fields, such as web graphs, online social graphs, and citation graphs.

-\textbf{Wikipedia} \cite{kumar2019predicting} is a web graph, which contains the behavior of people editing web pages on Wikipedia, and each edit operation is regarded as an interaction. \textbf{CollegeMsg} \cite{panzarasa2009patterns} is an online social graph where one message between two users is considered as an interaction. \textbf{cit-HepTh} \cite{leskovec2005graphs} is a citation graph that includes the citation records of papers in the high energy physics theory field.
+The description of datasets is presented in Table \ref{datasets}. \textbf{Wikipedia} \cite{kumar2019predicting} is a web graph, which contains the behavior of people editing web pages on Wikipedia, and each edit operation is regarded as an interaction. \textbf{CollegeMsg} \cite{panzarasa2009patterns} is an online social graph where one message between two users is considered as an interaction. \textbf{cit-HepTh} \cite{leskovec2005graphs} is a academic graph that includes the citation records of papers in the high energy physics theory field. \textbf{BITotc} \cite{kumar2018rev2} is a dataset of bitcoin transactions in which users make repeated transactions on the platform. \textbf{Amazon} \cite{ni2019justifying} is an interactive record dataset of user reviews of magazines on Amazon website.